The Slimming World diet

 The Slimming World diet is run by a Derbyshire based weight loss company set up in 1969 by founder Margaret Miles-Bramwell.

-Slimming World operates as a slimming club and says it has as many as 9,500 weekly support groups and more than 250,000 members attending each week.
+Slimming World operates as a slimming club and says it has as many as 13,000 weekly support groups, 4,000 Slimming World trained consultants, and 800,000 members attending each week.

-It costs £10 to join Slimming World, followed by payments of £4.95 each week.
+It costs £10 to join a Slimming World group, followed by payments of £4.95 each week with discounts for senior citizens.
 Different fees apply to those who want to follow a diet online without attending group sessions.

 The Slimming World diet: What you can eat

-Members can choose from a list of 'free foods' which are selected for being healthy and making people feel full faster and for longer.
-These include fruit and vegetables, pasta, rice, potatoes, eggs, lean meat and fish.
+Members can choose from a list of 'free foods' that are selected for being healthy and making people feel full faster and for longer.
+These include fruit and vegetables, pasta, rice, potatoes, eggs, lean meat, and fish.

 Free foods can be eaten in unlimited quantities.